-These Are the Best Theme Parks in the U.S. to Visit This Summer
+These Are the Best Theme Parks in the United States

-Jaw dropping thrill rides and dizzying roller coasters can be found all over the U.S., but which ones are truly the best?
+Jaw-dropping thrill rides and dizzying roller coasters can be found all over the U.S., but which ones are truly the best?
+Ask TripAdvisor.

-With thousands of users and reviews for different attractions around the world, TripAdvisor is a treasure trove of incredible and highly-recommended places to visit on your next vacation.
-We asked the travel review website for the best amusement parks in the U.S., and naturally, there are a lot of amazing places to choose from.
+With thousands of users and reviews for different attractions around the world, TripAdvisor is a treasure trove of incredible and highly recommended places to visit on your next vacation.
+We asked the travel review website for the best amusement parks in the U.S., and naturally, there are a lot of amazing ones to choose from.